-- 3. On the Specify Name and Location tab, type the required virtual machine name, and click Next. - 4.
+- On the Specify Name and Location tab, type the required virtual machine name, and click Next. - 4.
 On the Specify Generation tab, select Generation 1 and click Next. - 5.
 On the Assign Memory tab, type the memory size to allocate the virtual machine: - Startup memory: 2048 MB (2 GB) - 6.
 Click Next. - 7.
-On the Configure Networking tab, select Broadcom NetXtreme Gigabit Ethernet #3 Virtual Switch from the Connection drop-down menu and click Next. - 8.
+In the Configure Networking tab that opens, do the following: - CPU: 2 - Select Broadcom NetXtreme Gigabit Ethernet #3 Virtual Switch from the Connection drop-down menu. - Click Next - 8.
 On the Connect Virtual Hard Disk tab, type the virtual hard disk size: - Size: 100 GB - 9.
 Click Next. - 10.
 On the Installation Options tab, select Install an operating system from a bootable CD/DVD-ROM.
 Select Image file (.iso) - 11.
-Browse to the virtual Edge Gateway iso file located at: C:\inetpub\ftproot\egw \edge_gateway_installation.iso.
-Click Next.

-Time required to upload the ISO installer file varies, depending on the file size and the network upload speed.

-- In Completing the New Virtual Machine Wizard, verify the details you have entered and click Finish. - 13.
-From the Virtual Machines list, right-click the newly created virtual machine, and do the following:

-- · Click Start to start the virtual machine. - Click Connect to connect to the console.
+Browse to the virtual Edge Gateway iso file located at: C:\inetpub\ftproot\egw\edge_gateway_installation.iso.
+Click Next. - Time required to upload the ISO installer file varies, depending on the file size and the network upload speed. - 12.
+In Completing the New Virtual Machine Wizard, verify the details you have entered and click Finish. - 13.
+From the Virtual Machines list, right-click the newly created virtual machine, and do the following: - Click Start to start the virtual machine. - Click Connect to connect to the console.

-Configuring and Installing the Virtual EG
+4.1.1.2 Configuring and Installing the Virtual EG

 - 1. After the virtual machine is turned on, select the virtual machine, and click Console and Open browser console from the drop-down menu to see the CLI console.
-The virtual machine starts with the boot menu, and prompts for HQ server IP address. - $\textbf{2.} \ \ \, \text{Type the HQ server IP address.
-For example, } 10.23.174.136.$
+The virtual machine starts with the boot menu, and prompts for HQ server IP address. - 2.
+Type the HQ server IP address.
+For example, 10.23.174.136.